Julio and Marisol: Background

 As early as 1987, using condoms and limiting sexual intercourse to uninfected partners were found to be effective ways to limit the spread of the disease.
+In 1988, the United States Centers for Disease Control (CDC) distributed 126 million copies of an educational pamphlet Understanding AIDS, including one for every household in the country.
+The pamphlet noted that "Condoms are the best preventive measure against AIDS besides not having sex and practicing safe behavior."

 Certain cultural norms, however, inhibited condom use in the Hispanic population.
-Annette Ramirez, executive director of the Hispanic AIDS Forum, said in 2002 "Gender relations take a different tone and tenor with Hispanics ...
+Annette Ramirez, executive director of the Hispanic AIDS Forum, said "Gender relations take a different tone and tenor with Hispanics ...
 Machismo is prevalent and women are not taught to talk about sex, and also are not socialized to being confrontational to ask their partner to wear a condom."
 Hispanics often grew up in the Catholic Church, where a doctrine of monogamy, abstinence from premarital relations, and prohibition of artificial birth control made discussion about condom use taboo.
 Additional factors included limited English language proficiency and poverty among recent immigrants, both of which reduced their access to healthcare and information about the disease.

 The cultural issues led to an advertising campaign specifically designed to reach the Hispanic audience in New York City with the series published simultaneously in Spanish and English.
 Officially titled Decision in English and La Decisión in Spanish, it was more popularly known as Julio and Marisol, after the two main characters.

 The action played out in slow motion, with nine episodes posted in subway cars at a rate of approximately one per year.
 This leisurely pace became a defining feature: In his 1997 novel The Shift, George Foy describes his protagonist riding the subway, reading an episode of Julio and Marisol, and thinking that he had been watching one of the characters dying of AIDS for longer than the lifespan of some inner-city children.
 For World AIDS Day 2023, the New York Transit Museum posted a retrospective noting that "The campaign's long run meant that riders became invested in the story; interpersonal tension between characters lasted years in the minds of New Yorkers".
 Paul Baumann, writing for the liberal Catholic magazine Commonweal, called it an "interminable AIDS soap opera".